galj03/VulPyEvolve/docs/notes/pyevolve_breakdown.md

 **"-p","patterns"** => "Path for code patterns"

-Project and type repos: first one is the project repo path that we want to transform
+Project and type repos: first one is the project repo path that we want to transform.

+Types: some random stuff created by a Python file.
+I don't understand why is it relevant.

 Files: a txt which contains the names of all files which should be refactored.
 File collection could be automated.

-Patterns: patterns or rules???
+Patterns: patterns or rules??? - elvileg rules